filipstrand/mflux/README.md

 - LoRA weights are only supported for the transformer part of the network.
 - Some LoRA adapters does not work.
 - Currently, the supported controlnet is the [canny-only version](https://huggingface.co/InstantX/FLUX.1-dev-Controlnet-Canny).
+- Dreambooth training currently does not support sending in training parameters as flags.

 ### 💡Workflow Tips